This post may contain affiliate links. Please see disclosure policy here.

 - Place berries on top of custard, gently pushing on them a bit.
 Place the strawberries, cut side down starting with one in the middle and adding a row around it.

-- In a sauce pan, combine jam and water and heat over low heat to create a glaze.
+- Combine jam and water in a sauce pan over low heat to create a glaze.

 - Brush glaze over the top and sides of the fruit.

-- Remove tarts from tart pan and serve on a pretty plate.
+- Remove tarts from tart pan and serve.

 - Keep the tarts refrigerated until ready to serve.